Our Philosophy and Approach

 - Conduct 'peer research' to find out what fundraising strategies have worked in other similar organisations

-- Conduct a Board workshop to discuss survey results; review organisational development opportunities to strengthen the 'Foundations of Credibility'; prioritise key messages; identify potential collaborators; and agree fundraising goals and investment required
+- Conduct a Board workshop to discuss survey results; review organisational development opportunities to strengthen the 'Foundations of Credibility'; prioritise key messages; identify potential collaborators; and agree on fundraising goals and investment required

 - Conduct 'wealth-screening' and 'prospect research'

-- Develop a 'campaign portfolio' and draft 'case statements' for high priority fundraising projects
+- Develop a 'campaign portfolio' and draft 'case statements' for high-priority fundraising projects

 - Conduct community consultation/'feasibility studies' with existing and potential donors (high-net-worth-individuals, corporates and potential collaborators)

 - Finalise 'case statements' and a 'case for support'